mpldr/go-yenc/testdata/benchmarks/README.md

 - naive implementation
 - Lookup Table
-- SIMD (not yet implemented)
+	- Slice containing struct
+	- Hashmap with byte-key
 - Bootleg SIMD (do it with a 32/64-bit integer and split it up)

+### not yet participating

-- Bitwise Operations (not yet implemented)
+- Bitwise Operations
+- SIMD
 - `io.Writer` implementation

 ## Raw Speed